Italian Fig Cookies Recipe (Cucidati)

 These tasty treats resemble homemade fig newtons cookies in their soft, tender butter cookie appearance.
 Rather than traditional cookie dough, we use pasta frolla (a rough pastry dough).
 The baked dough is soft with crisp edges and scented with orange zest.
 It is delightful!

 They are typically served during Christmas and enjoyed yearly in bakeries across Italy.
 These Sicilian fig cookies are also famous in Sardegna.
 Every time my family buys a cookie tray from the bakery, you will find these delicious cookies.
+They are a little time consuming to make but you will know it’s well worth it when you take the first bite!

 This is the best Italian fig cookie recipe!
 Enjoy our family recipe for these Italian fig cookies and make memories baking them this holiday season.
 Enjoy these Italian Christmas Cookies any time of the year!